-On Tuesdays and Thursdays, students will wear regular uniforms with option of any color polo shirt or white dress shirt.
-Girls may wear a skirt or jumper.
-All students may also wear pants (or shorts, weather permitting 4/15-10/15).
-Hoods and hats shall not be worn in the school building unless it is a theme day.
-On Fridays, students will wear regular uniforms (no shorts) and white dress shirt for Mass attendance.
-Students can change into gym clothes for Science Exploration class should they wish.
-Regular uniforms must also be worn on Holy Days.
-Gym uniforms will be worn on field trips unless otherwise noted.
+On Tuesdays, Thursdays and Fridays, students will wear regular uniforms with option of any color polo shirt or white dress shirt.
+Girls may wear a skort or jumper.
+Students may wear pants (or shorts, weather permitting 4/15-10/15).

+Mass: Any days we attend Mass, students will wear regular uniforms (no shorts) and white blouse/dress shirt for Mass attendance.
+Students can change into gym clothes for Science Exploration or Gym class should they wish.

+Regular uniforms must also be worn on Holy Days; gym uniforms will be worn on field trips unless otherwise noted.

 Uniforms can be purchased through the French Toast Company www.frenchtoast.com.
-French Toast uniforms can also be found online and through retailers such as Walmart, JC Penney, Amazon and Target.
+French Toast uniforms can also be found online and through retailers such as Kmart, JC Penney and Target.
 We have a number of uniform pieces in our gently used collection.
+Please call the school office for more information.